 How to import photos from iPhone to Mac

-As one would expect, transferring photos from an iPhone to a Mac is pretty straightforward.
+As one would expect, transferring photos from an iPhone to a Mac is pretty straightforward, even when dealing with Live Photos.

 Here are your top options: